GogaRUFI/instruction-processor/README.md

 InstructionProcessor is a main class:
 - has a section which defines all dependencies used by the service.
 It has to be replaced by a DI framework (Google Guice ...) for more complex projects.
-- most of the dependecies are singletons (their instances can be reused in the code), generally a simple static class would be used for such a small project.
+- most of the dependencies are singletons (their instances can be reused in the code), generally a simple static class would be used for such a small project.
 Assuming that this is a part of a bigger project.
 In that case we would need a better way to manage dependencies.
 - settings for CSVAccessorConfig dependency can be stored in a config file of our project instead of being hardcoded.